The Lookahead

 5. Artificial intelligence and automated processing

 The Lookahead uses artificial intelligence ("AI") to generate outfit suggestions and other features.
-To do this, we send the minimum information required — such as relevant wardrobe item descriptions, your stated preferences, and contextual information like weather or occasion — to our AI sub-processor, Anthropic, PBC ("Anthropic").
-Anthropic processes the request and returns a response that we present to you in the app.
+To do this, we send the minimum information required to our AI sub-processor, Anthropic, PBC ("Anthropic"), and Anthropic processes the request and returns a response that we present to you in the app.
+The categories of information we send vary by feature:

 Our use of Anthropic is governed by Anthropic's Commercial Terms of Service and Data Processing Addendum, under which: